BeAPI/bea-acf-wp-forms/README.md

 # BEA - ACF WP Forms

 Add an ACF field to choose existing WP Forms.

 Let's say you want to display a unique WP Form into a specific page.
-Create an ACF Field to select beetween available WP Forms from your site, then display it using the helper of custom code.
+Create an ACF Field to select among available WP Forms from your site, then display it using the helper of with custom code.

 # Installation